Minimax rate of estimation for invariant densities associated to continuous stochastic differential equations over anisotropic Holder classes: Estimator and upper bounds

 \subsection{Adaptive procedure}

 We observe that, in practice, the bandwidths $h_1$, ... , $h_d$ need to be selected from data.
 For this reason, it can be interesting to propose an adaptive procedure in the same spirit as the one firstly introduced by Goldenslugher and Lepski, in \cite{GL}. \\ As explained in previous subsection, for $d=1$ and $d=2$ the bound on the variance does not depend on the unknown smoothness, and the same holds for the optimal choice for the bandwidth.
 Hence, there is no gain in implementing a data-driven adaptive procedure for $d < 3$.
 For $d \ge 3$, instead, the bandwidth choice depends on the smoothness $\beta$.
 We emphasize that, as we are in the anisotropic context, the smoothnesses over the different directions are different and, as a consequence, the bandwidth selection procedure has to be able to provide different choices for the bandwidth $h_1$, $h_2$, ... , $h_d$.
 To do that, the idea consists in providing a set of candidate bandwidths, associate to a set of potential estimators, and then in choosing the bandwidths such that the $L^2$ error is as small as possible.
-With this purpose in mind, we introduce the quantity $A(h)$, which heuristically stands for the bias term, and the penalty term $V(h)$, whose size is the one found in the bound of the variance in previous subsection.
-The selected bandwidths will be the ones for which the sum of these two quantities achieves the minimum. \\ \\ The adaptive procedure is proposed on a compact set of $\R^d$.
-Hence, from the pointwise estimation of the invariant density we move to the estimation on $L^2(A)$, where $A$ is a compact set of $\mathbb{R}^d$. \\ In the sequel, for $A \subset \mathbb{R}^d$ compact and for $g \in L^2(A)$, $\left \| g \right \|^2_A := \int_A |g(x)|^2 dx$ denotes the $L^2$ norm with respect to Lebesgue on $A$. \\ \\ In order to introduce the quantities heuristically discussed at the beginning of this section we start by defining some auxiliary indexes:
+With this purpose in mind, we introduce a quantity that heuristically stands for the bias term and a penalty term whose size is the one found in the bound of the variance in previous subsection.
+The selected bandwidths will be the ones for which the sum of these two quantities achieves the minimum. \\ \\ {\blue The adaptive procedure we propose encompasses both integrated and pointwise $L^2$ risk.}\\ In the sequel, for $A \subset \mathbb{R}^d$ compact and for $g \in L^2(A)$, $\left \| g \right \|^2_A := \int_A |g(x)|^2 dx$ denotes the $L^2$ norm with respect to Lebesgue on $A$. {\blue One might question why, in the adaptive procedure, we also analyze the integrated $L^2(A)$ norm, whereas in the previous section, we focused on the pointwise norm.
+It becomes evident from Theorem \ref{th: upper bound d ge 3} and the constant $c$ being independent of $x$ that we can extend the upper bounds from pointwise estimation to estimation on $L^2(A)$, resulting in

+However, when transitioning from the data-driven procedure in $L^2(A)$ to pointwise estimation, a logarithmic factor is typically lost, as observed in prior works such as \cite{BroLow} for isotropic adaptive studies or \cite{Klu} for anisotropic ones.
+This phenomenon also holds true in our context, as demonstrated in Theorems \ref{th: adaptive} and \ref{th: adaptive point} below.